TheOpteProject/LGL/README.md

 Their documentation will be added here in the near future, or they may not be carried in the future.

+# lglayout2D

+Usage: ./lgl-exparmental-label/bin/lglayout2D [-x InitPositionFile] [-a AnchorsFile]
+        [-t ThreadCount] [-m InitMassFile] [-i IterationMax]
+        [-s] [-r nbhdRadius] [-T timeStep] [-S nodeSizeRadius] [-k casualSpringConstant] [-s specialSpringConstant]
+        [-e] [-l] [-y] [-q EQ Distance] [-u placementDistance] [-E ellipseFactors] [-v placementRadius] [-L] nodeFile.lgl

+        -[mx]    A file that has the node id followed by the initial values.

+            -t      The number of threads to spawn.
+                    This is capped by the processor count.

+            -i      The maximum number of iterations.

+            -r      The neighborhood radius for each particle.
+It defines the interaction range for casual (generally repulsive) interactions

+            -T      The time step for each iteration

+            -S      The 'radius' of each node.

+            -M      The 'mass' of each node.

+            -R      The radius of the outer perim.

+            -W      The write interval.

+            -z      Root node you want to use.

+            -l      Write out the edge level map.

+            -e      Output the mst used.

+            -O      Use original weights.

+            -y      Layout the tree only.

+            -I      Don't show layout progress, be quiet (kinda)

+            -q      Equilibrium distance.

+            -E      Ellipse factors.

+            -u      Placement distance is the distance you want the next level to be placed with respect to the previous level.
+If this float value is not given a formula calculates the placement distance.

+            -v      Placement radius is a measure of the placement density

+            -L      Place the leafs close by.
+This applies to trees more than graphs.
+Setting this option will place the child vertices very near the parent vertex if all of its children have none themselves.

+            -o      Read a previously created coordinates file to start processing level processing.
+This technique is used for animations.

 ### Other Files: